-(iii) where no alternate position is found for one (1) or more Employees under paragraph (ii), and the notice period(s) pursuant to Clause 12.04 has expired for such Employee(s), said Employee(s) may be released from their employment with the Employer;
+(iii) where no alternate position is found for one (1) or more Employees under paragraph (ii), and the notice period(s) pursuant to Clause 12B.06 has expired for such Employee(s), said Employee(s) may be released from their employment with the Employer;

-(iv) Employee(s) released from their employment under paragraph (iii) shall be vested with the right to be appointed to the first available comparable position(s) within the same general functional area through competition limited to such Employee(s); such vesting to last one hundred and eighty (180) consecutive calendar days commencing with the day following notification as per 12.04; the Employer shall undertake to notify those Employee(s) of all such available positions.
+(iv) Employee(s) released from their employment under paragraph (iii), and who have received severance pay in accordance with clause 12B.07 shall be vested with the right to be appointed to the first available comparable position(s) within the same general functional area through competition limited to such Employee(s); such vesting to last one hundred and eighty (180) consecutive calendar days commencing with the day following notification as per 12B.06; the Employer shall undertake to notify those Employee(s) of all such available positions.

-12.08 Throughout the application of this Article, Employees shall be eligible for available positions in order of qualifications, except that where two (2) or more Employees have relatively equal qualifications, they shall be eligible for positions in order of their seniority.
+12B.10 Throughout the application of this Article, Employees shall be eligible for available positions in order of qualifications, skills and abilities except where two (2) or more Employees have relatively equal qualifications, skills and abilities they shall be eligible for positions in order of their seniority.

-12.09 Under the application of this Article, an Employee placed into a position which has a maximum salary rate less than the salary rate the Employee was receiving upon the date of position abolishment shall have such salary rate maintained over-range, exclusive of any salary modifier, but inclusive of negotiated over-range adjustments until such time as the negotiated maximum salary rate for the new position equals or surpasses the Employee's existing salary rate.
+12B.11 Under the application of this Article, an Employee placed into a position which has a maximum salary rate less than the salary rate the Employee was receiving upon the date of position abolishment shall have such salary rate maintained over-range, exclusive of any salary modifier, but inclusive of negotiated over-range adjustments until such time as the negotiated maximum salary rate for the new position equals or surpasses the Employee's existing salary rate.